baobabsoluciones/cornflow/README.rst

 Install cornflow
 ~~~~~~~~~~~~~~~~~~

-cornflow consists of two projects: cornflow (itself) and airflow (from apache).
+Cornflow consists of two projects: cornflow (itself) and airflow (from apache).
 They are conceived to be deployed independently.
 Here we will explain the "development deploy" that consists on installing them in two python virtual environments in the same machine.

 do::